NewWaveWeb/bitbucket-webhook-deployer/README.md

 # Introduction

-It listens to gitlab webhook push events and run commands for repositories configured in config.js.
+It listens to bitbucket webhook push events and run commands for repositories configured in config.js.
 Currently, it runs on GNU/Linux and BSD OSes only.

 # Build & Runtime Dependencies